mihaicris-adoreme/cordial-ios-sdk/README.md

 [[[CordialPushNotificationHandler alloc] init] processNewPushNotificationTokenWithDeviceToken:deviceToken];
 ```

-2. Call through a function `userNotificationCenter(_:didReceive:withCompletionHandler:)` the SDK method `processAppOpenViaPushNotificationTap` to handle a case when the app has been opened via a push notification tap:
+2. In a function `userNotificationCenter(_:didReceive:withCompletionHandler:)` call the SDK method `processAppOpenViaPushNotificationTap` to handle a case when the app has been opened via a push notification tap:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: